rvkupper/vocabulary-tester/README.md

 Program to test yourself

 ## Usage
-Use this program to to test if you have studied your vocabulary words enough.
+Use this program to test if you have studied your vocabulary words enough.
 To start, run the main file.

 ## Structure